pi-lot: a slop creep journey

 The feeling of power was real, but it was also temporary.
 Here's what started becoming clear:

 I have a full-time job.
 And friends, and family.
 Even if I could multiply my capabilities by 10x or 100x with agentic coding, I wouldn't be able to maintain a desktop app long-term.
 And beyond the maintenance, I'd never build the kind of gut feeling you get from working on a codebase over months and years.
-That intuition for where things break, what the code actually needs next, how the pieces fit together.
-You don't get that by vibe coding 248 commits in 10 days.
-That kind of project is not a small task.
+Given the scope and possible ways the project can evolve I quickly realized that it is not a small task.
 I would have needed to basically quit my job to do it properly.
-And I didn't want to quit my job for this.
+And that didn't look like a justifiable action.

 It was mentally draining.
 Work doesn't slow down because you had a productive weekend on a side project.
 Friends and family don't pause.
 Other side projects that are waiting on you don't disappear.
 I was constantly toggling between everything: day job, pi-lot, personal life, other things I was working on.
 And on top of all that, I had announced it publicly.
 I felt like people were expecting updates, expecting something to ship.
 Whether anyone actually noticed or cared, I honestly don't know.
 But the pressure I put on myself was real either way.
 The combination of trying to sustain that intensity while carrying all these other responsibilities just wasn't sustainable.

 The ecosystem was moving fast and I was missing it.
 Pi's plugin system was thriving.
 New things dropping every day.
 Tools like cmux, Superset, and Conductor were showing up and tackling the same problems as standalone products.
 While I was heads-down wrapping features in a desktop app, new extensions, new patterns, new ideas were passing me by.
-For most use cases, you don't really need to build your own GUI.
-The actual core of the work is just coding with agents, talking to them, adding tools and documentation and context to support them in each project.
+I slowly re-realized that the actual core of the work is just becoming coding with agents, talking to them, adding tools and documentation and context to support them in each project.

 I wasn't the right person to solve this.
-About a month later, Theo (t3.gg) published T3 Code, which confirmed the problem was real.
-Everyone was seeing it.
-But it was a huge and heavy lift for one person to do on the side.
-I had a gut feeling about the problem, but I didn't have years of agentic workflow experience to really feel the pain deeply enough to come up with the right solution.
+Even Theo (t3.gg) published T3 Code around the same time, which showed this was a real, widely-felt problem worth solving.
+But I didn't have years of agentic workflow experience to really feel the pain deeply enough to come up with the right solution.
+I also hadn't worked in the problem domain of streaming chat interfaces, building GUI dev tooling used by many people daily.
+That's a tool people rely on every day, especially when it aims to be the primary tool they use to code.
+That comes with a responsibility to make it work without bugs.
+That's a big undertaking that shouldn't be done on the side.
 The solution wasn't fully set yet and I didn't have the passion to drop everything and figure it out.
 That's okay.
 Not every gap you see is your gap to fill.

 The pivot